Bills–Dolphins rivalry

 The Bills–Dolphins rivalry is a National Football League (NFL) rivalry between the Buffalo Bills and Miami Dolphins.

-The teams, who are members of the AFC East, have played each other twice per year since the 1966 season.
-In the 114 regular season games between the teams in the series, the Dolphins lead 61–52–1 as of 2022.
-The teams have also met five times in the NFL playoffs.
-The Bills are 4–1 in the postseason, including a victory in the 1992 AFC Championship Game.
+The teams, both members of the AFC East, have played each other twice per year since the 1966 season.

 The rivalry was once lopsided as the Dolphins, one of the league's best teams after Don Shula took over as head coach in the 1970s, amassed 20 consecutive wins over the Bills in that decade.
 It later became more competitive in the 1980s as Buffalo emerged as a leading team in the AFC alongside Miami.
 During the 1990s, the teams faced off four different times in the AFC playoffs, and the period featured Hall of Fame quarterbacks Jim Kelly for Buffalo and Dan Marino for Miami.
-Though both teams fell short of the same level of success in the 2000s and 2010s after the retirements of Shula, Kelly, Marino, and Bills coach Marv Levy, the Bills and Dolphins remain rivals.
-The rivalry showed signs of becoming more intense again in 2020 when both clubs fought for playoff berths, with the Bills ultimately winning the division that year.
+Though both teams fell short of the same level of success in the 2000s and 2010s after the retirements of Shula, Kelly, Marino, and Bills coach Marv Levy, the Bills and Dolphins have maintained their rivalry, which has become competitive again during the 2020s as both teams have become playoff contenders once more.

+The Dolphins lead the overall series, 63–61–1.
+The two teams have met five times in the playoffs, with the Bills holding a 4–1 record.

 History

-1966–69: The AFL days
+1966–1969: The AFL days

 After Miami joined the American Football League (AFL) for the 1966 season, it played against Buffalo for the first time on September 18.
 The host Bills posted 48 points in the first half of the game, and won 58–24.
 In the second game between the teams, and the first to be played in Miami, the Bills shut out the Dolphins 29–0.
 The following year, Miami defeated Buffalo for the first time; a late 31-yard Bob Griese touchdown pass to Howard Twilley gave the Dolphins a 17–14 win.
 In 1968, the teams played to a 14–14 tie, the only one in the rivalry.
 After two consecutive Dolphins victories, the Bills won the teams' second game in 1969, 28–3.
 The game, which featured two receiving touchdowns by O. J. Simpson, proved to be their last win in the series for 11 years.